ptorre/streamlit-workshop/README.md

 No. We’ll review essentials like filtering dataframes in Pandas and creating visualizations with Plotly during the workshop.
 Prior familiarity may help you move faster, but it’s not required.

 **Do I need prior experience with advanced data science or web development?**
-No. As long as you’re comfortable with Python basics, Jupyter Notebooks, and the command line, you’ll be fine.
+No. As long as you’re comfortable with Python basics and the command line, you’ll be fine.

 **What will I walk away with?**
 A working Streamlit app you can share with colleagues or include in your portfolio.